hillal20/react-advanced-typescript/READ_JAVA.md

 ## 36 ** Covariant return type
-the overrode method in the child has to have the same return type  as the parent method , or a child of it
+the overrode method in the child has to have the same return type  as the parent method , or a child of it (an extended class)
      ex : parent return type Object
           child return type String
           String is a child of Object